thaboxan/aws_staticWebsite/README.md

-# Week 8: Static Website Deployment with AWS S3 and CloudFront
+ Static Website Deployment with AWS S3 and CloudFront

 ## 🚀 Project Overview